Falcons are predatory birds and have exceptional power of vision and diving speeds.

 It is believed that the Arabs have hunted with Falcons for the past 2,000 years.
 Facing extinction, the Falcon is now an endangered species.
 Many projects have been initiated by the UAE government to support Arab falconry, which includes breeding pure lines of Saker Falcons.

-In Falcon Breeding Areas, fresh air is introduced to offset the contaminants generated by the birds and their surrounding.
+In Falcon Breeding Areas, fresh air is introduced to offset the contaminants generated by the birds and their surroundings.
 Humidity present in the fresh air affects the mortality rate of Falcons during breeding.

 The mortality rate of Falcons is affected due to high humidity.